1st1/async_pep/pep-async.rst

     async def foo():                               # 2
         return (await fut)

-This limitation will go away as soon as ``async`` is a proper keyword.
+This limitation will go away as soon as ``async`` and ``await`` ate proper keywords.
 Or if it's decided to use a future import for this PEP.

 Deprecation Plans